lalit2005/use-web3forms/README.md

 > Make sure you provide a json with atleast one key-value pair to `submit`

-For other examples please look into the examples directory.
-If you cannot find your favourite library, just open a issue or just make a tiny contribution 😉
+For other examples please look into the [examples](https://github.com/Lalit2005/use-web3forms/tree/master/examples/) directory.
+If you cannot find your favourite library/framework, just open a issue or just make a tiny contribution 😉

 ---
 ## FAQ ❓